 Where to Start on Eater Philly’s Best Maps

 Essential Restaurants: Since eating at all 38 essential restaurants in Philly in one fell swoop isn’t an option, you can’t go wrong with Gabriella’s Vietnam in East Passyunk for the open-faced dumplings and perfect gourd-steamed branzino with vermicelli noodles.
 South Jazz Kitchen in the Spring Garden area is the destination for great jazz sets, and the mac and cheese, gumbo, and fried chicken are real knockouts.
 Near the iconic Italian Market, Kalaya specializes in spicy southern Thai dishes — you can even bring their red and green curry pastes home, if you swing by Kalaya Thai Market down the street.
 You can also never go wrong with an empanada or alfajor from Jezabel’s Argentine Café.
 The water ice at Siddiq’s will keep you cool during the insanely hot months.
-Plan a date night at Friday Saturday Sunday, pick up a jerk chicken platter at Jamaican D’s, eat excellent Neapolitan sourdough pizza at Eeva, and don’t forget the thousand-layer bread at Rangoon.
+Plan a date night at Friday Saturday Sunday, pick up a jerk chicken platter at Jamaican D’s, eat excellent Neapolitan sourdough pizza at Eeva, and don’t forget French-inspired pastries at Machine Shop Boulangerie.

 Bars: From neighborhood dives to candlelit cocktail spots, it’s not hard to find a bar in Philly.
 Want to bring a libation home?
 Try the proliferation of bottle shops popping up everywhere.
 There are even local table wines being made in Kensington that are truly not to miss.
 Try the iconic Tattooed Mom for their signature pickletini.
 In the warmer months (or cooler ones, if you’re brave), outdoor drinking on a rooftop or patio or in a beer garden is the thing to do, or cool off with a frozen cocktail.
 In fall, look forward to getting cozy inside a bar with a fireplace.